Caipora: Nomenclature

 Other alternate forms are Cahapora or Cahipora.

 In Bahia, the being is female, and her name is corrupted to Caiçara/Kaiçara due to assimilation with Caa-iara, the lady of the forest, and caa-içá, meaning "fence, etc.", but this term is generally recognized as having other meanings: "caiçaras" refer to coastal-dwelling people, derived from caiçara, referring to branches used by fishermen to trap fish.
-(Note: It can also be a derogatory term for a country bumpkin of lower origins in Western São Paolo.
+(Note: It can also be a derogatory term for a country bumpkin of lower origins in Western São Paulo.
 Sense 4 given by Teschauer.)
 (See further description of Kaiçara, below).